benmvp/slides/2016/confoo/flexbox.md

 NOTES:

-- We can then set `align-items: flex-end` to align at the bottom
 - `align-items` defines the default behavior for how flex items are laid out along the cross axis on the current line.
 Think of it as the `justify-content` version for the cross-axis (perpendicular to the main-axis).
 - Options:
   - `baseline`: items are aligned such as the first line is aligned (useful for titles)